abirtasrif/omz-linux/README.md

 08. Install powerlevel10k<br>
 `git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k`
 09. Download any [nerd font ](https://www.nerdfonts.com/font-downloads) and copy the font into .fonts folder under HOME.
 If not present, create one
 10. Change the "Monospace Text" font from your tweaks/appearance to the Nerd font you've downloaded.
+Be sure to use the monspace category.
+Check by scrolling before you confirm.
 11. Edit the zsh profile<br>
 `gedit ~/.zshrc`
 12. Find the ZSH_THEME="robbyrussell" and change the theme `robbyrussell` to `powerlevel10k/powerlevel10k`